dmytriievyaroslav/PARSING-MINISTRY-OF-JUSTICE-OF-THE-SLOVAK-REPUBLIC-COMMERCIAL-REGISTER-DATABASE/README.md

 # PARSING-MINISTRY-OF-JUSTICE-OF-THE-SLOVAK-REPUBLIC-COMMERCIAL-REGISTER-DATABASE

+The code is demonstrated in the file `sldb.py`.

 Parsing data from www.orsr.sk/default.asp.

 For data parsing, a method of searching by organization name was chosen, using this link: https://www.orsr.sk/search_subjekt.asp.